Muhammad-Ibraheem-Siddiqui/PerSense/README.md

 ## 🔥 News
+* We introduce PerSense++, an enhanced version of PerSense.
+See details [arXiv Link](https://arxiv.org/abs/2508.14660) 🚀
 * Excited to announce acceptance of PerSense at BMVC 2025 🚀
 * We release the code for **PerSense** 🚀
 * We release a new dataset for Personalized one-shot Segmentation in Dense Images, **PerSense-D**🚀